Is debt consolidation the right option for you?

-If you have a number of personal loans, credit card balances or HP, debt consolidation can help.
-A debt consolidation loan can mean that you don’t have the hassle of thinking about making numerous repayments, instead only having to make one payment that covers the cost of all your debts combined.
+If you have a number of personal loans, credit card balances or hire purchases (HP), debt consolidation can help.
+A debt consolidation loan can mean that you don’t have the hassle of thinking about making numerous repayments.
+Instead you’ll only have to make one payment that covers the cost of all your debts combined.

-Debt consolidation can save you money by transferring debts from high interest products such as personal loans and credit cards on to loans with a much lower rate – often meaning that you are able to pay off your loans quicker.
+Debt consolidation can save you money by transferring debts from high interest products such as personal loans and credit cards on to loans with a much lower rate.
+Which often means that you’re able to pay off your loans quicker.

 For example, many credit cards charge 30%per year or more.
-If you have debts with high interest rates, you may find that your debt reduces very slowly – despite you making your regular repayments.
-If this is the situation you’re in, a consolidation loan is often a better option as it may reduce the interest rate you are paying on your borrowing.
+If you have debts with high interest rates, you may find that your debt reduces very slowly, despite making regular repayments.
+If that’s the case, a consolidation loan is often a better option as it may reduce the interest you’re paying on your borrowing.